MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/tutorial-aovpn-deploy-setup.md

 ## Prerequisites

-- For this tutorial, you'll need three Windows Server machines:

-    - The first Windows Server machine will be the Domain Controller and will also function as a Certificate Authority and Network Policy server.

-    - The second Windows machine will be the VPN Server.
-Ensure that the VPN server has one physical Ethernet network adapter that faces the internet.

-    - The third machine should be running either Windows Server or Windows 10+.
-This machine will be a client test machine.
+To complete the steps in this tutorial,

+- You'll need access to three physical computers or virtual machines (VMs).
 - Ensure that your user account on all machines is a member of **Administrators**, or equivalent.

 <!-- Editorial note: Is this still true? -->
 >[!IMPORTANT]
->Don't attempt to deploy Remote Access on a virtual machine (VM) in Microsoft Azure.
+>Don't attempt to deploy Remote Access on a VM in Microsoft Azure.
 Using Remote Access in Microsoft Azure is not supported, including both Remote Access VPN and DirectAccess.
 For more information, see [Microsoft server software support for Microsoft Azure virtual machines](https://support.microsoft.com/help/2721672/microsoft-server-software-support-for-microsoft-azure-virtual-machines).

 ## Create the Domain Controller

+1. Install Windows Server one of the machines.
+This machine will be the comain controller and will run the following:
+     - Certificate Authority server
+     - Network Policy server
+     - DNS server

-On one of the Windows Server machines, install [Active Directory Domain Services (AD DS)](/windows-server/identity/ad-ds/get-started/virtual-dc/active-directory-domain-services-overview).
-For detailed information on how to install AD DS, see [Install Active Directory Domain Services](/windows-server/identity/ad-ds/deploy/install-active-directory-domain-services--level-100-).
+1. Install [Active Directory Domain Services (AD DS)](/windows-server/identity/ad-ds/get-started/virtual-dc/active-directory-domain-services-overview) on the Windows Server.
+For detailed information on how to install AD DS, see [Install Active Directory Domain Services](/windows-server/identity/ad-ds/deploy/install-active-directory-domain-services--level-100-#to-install-ad-ds-by-using-server-manager).

+1. Promote the Windows Server to be a domain controller.
+For information on how to install the domain controller, see [AD DS Installation](/windows-server/identity/ad-ds/deploy/ad-ds-installation-and-removal-wizard-page-descriptions#BKMK_DNSOptionsPage)

 ## Create the VPN server

+1. Install Windows Server on the second machine.
+This machine will be the VPN Server.
+Ensure that the machine has one physical Ethernet network adapter that faces the internet.

 1. On the second Windows Server machine, install the DirectAccess and VPN(RAS) role service to create the VPN server.